 Alex Brewer- The boyfriend of Dawn, an assignment of Andrew's, in N264.
 He murders her after she learns he's married and threatens to tell his wife.
 Andrew, Monica, Tess, Adam, and some of the Dyelanders help to bring him to justice.
 (N266)

 Alexander- The turkey Adam saves in "An Unexpected Snow."
 The inspiration for Ted and Tom the turkeys (see their entries below in the T section).
 There's also an entry entitled simply "Turkeys" for all references to turkeys that are not specifically identified as Alexander, Ted, or Tom.
 Adam's care for him is fondly recalled by authors of CABB 2.
 "Rescued turkeys", a reference to Alexander in "An Unexpected Snow," are mentioned in N181's "La Vie 'Angel' Fan."
 I recall the famed turkey-rescue scene when speaking of Charles Rocket during my annual address in N185.
 Alexander's story is again recalled, this time with a limerick, in N187.
 In N193, I recall his interaction with Adam in "An Unexpected Snow" after quoting a very brief journal entry I wrote after seeing that episode for the first time.
 Both Karen and I recall Adam's deliverance of him in CABB 3.
 I suggest making a PowerPoint about he and Adam in N203.
 I wrote a poem about him and Adam in CABB 4.
 According to CABB 5, Alexander and Adam joining Andrew in "Venice" woulda made the episode more watchable.
 I recall making the little Adam and Alexander angels and the feelings they evoke in CABB 6.
 According to Yvette in CABB 8, there are robot versions of Alexander available from Celestial Realm Inc. Getting a professional photo taken of Alexander and his relations is one of the gift ideas for Adam discussed in CABB 9.
 Steals a shirt from Adam in N266.
 Acts quite disobediently towards Adam in N271.
 In N288, Adam writes Santa requesting help in protecting Alexander from Tess.
 In N293, Adam tells about how Alexander broke into his kitchen.
 According to Andrew in N300, Adam penned a comic about Alexander and Co. for the Dyeland paper.
 Dude escaped on Henry according to N308.
 Figures into a stupid answer to a stupid question in CABB 13.
 In N314, the Dyelanders are grateful that their guilt-free TLS Thanksgiving dinner enables em to freely play with this turkey and his buds.
 Shares his gratitude for his savior in CABB 15.
 As Rebecca recounts her TBAA-related holiday memories in N341, she mentions Alexander.
 I also mention a poem I wrote about the AOD and his bird in that issue.
 Figures into a prank I suggest in JABB 363/CABB 16.
 In CABB 17/ JABB 366 I recount, in an ode, seeing Adam's rescue of Alexander for the first time.
 Alexanders III and IV net a mention in JABB 394/CABB 19.
 Apparently the original Alexander's tribe has increased.
 In N411, I explain how Adam's endearing interaction with Alexander inspired me to include Adam in Dyeland stories.
 Adam gives having more quality time with Alexander as one of his dreams in N413.
 In N418, it seems Alexander may have at some point tampered with Adam's work!
 In his birthday message found in JABB 421/CABB 21, Joshua mentions Adam's care for Alexander and Co.
 JABB 444/CABB 22 reveals the origins, pre-Alexander, of Adam's fondness for turkeys.
 Shares what he's thankful for in N450.
 In N556, I revisit a Thanksgiving poem about Adam, Tess, and Alexander.
+In N647, I explain a bit about how I chose names in the Dyeland/Asteriana stories.
+Adam's surname is in tribute to Alexander.
 (N87, "The Carpenter", JABB 447/CABB 23) *Alexander

 ALF- 80s icon.
 Whilst in an 80s flashback, the JABB